middletemplelibrary/Botany-at-Middle-Temple/README.md

 ## Mythology of plants

 The lore and mythology of plants has a long and interesting history, from Demeter, the Greek goddess of harvest and fertile soil, to the use of mandrake roots in magic rituals.
-There are many legendary plants, such as the Irrwurz (or herbe d’égarement), the lotus tree, the coco de mer, fern flowers, and peaches of immortality amongst many others.\
+There are many legendary plants, such as the Irrwurz (or herbe d’égarement), the lotus tree, the coco de mer, fern flowers, and peaches of immortality amongst many others.<br>
 Trees in particular have magical, or mythical properties for many people.
 The yew tree can regenerate (or resurrect) itself, and as such is often found in churchyards and cemeteries.
 According to the Horniman Museum, during plague times, people believed it could purify victims when placed on their graves.
-Sage, or salvia (‘to heal’), was treated as a holy herb by the Romans, and wild sage (pechuel-loeschea leubnitziae) is used as a ‘folk remedy’ to treat various ailments, and ward off mosquitoes in Southern African countries.\
+Sage, or salvia (‘to heal’), was treated as a holy herb by the Romans, and wild sage (pechuel-loeschea leubnitziae) is used as a ‘folk remedy’ to treat various ailments, and ward off mosquitoes in Southern African countries.<br>
 Plants also have complicated symbologies attached to them, which vary by region, as determined by an area’s unique characteristics.
 According to Kew Gardens, many of the UK’s wildflowers have mythological associations, such as the association between poppies and Demeter; the ability of St. John’s wort, the sun herb, to ward off the evil of the dark; and the use of wild marjoram in wedding crowns, as it was a favourite herb of Aphrodite, the Greek goddess of love, beauty, and fertility.
 <param ve-image
        label="Commentarii secundo aucti, in libros sex Pedacii Dioscoridis Anazarbei de medica materia by Pietro Andrea Mattioli, 1560 via https://bibdigital.rjb.csic.es/idurl/1/13527"